-To change your PCP, please contact Customer Service or make your PCP change online through your member account at priorityhealth.com/merit23.
-You will find a list of PCPs to choose from on our website at priorityhealth.com/merit23.
-If you need a hard copy of our list of PCPs, or if you need help choosing a PCP, please contact Customer Service (phone numbers are printed on the back cover of this document).
-When you make a request to change your PCP, we will either make the change immediately or on the first day of the month following your request.
-The timing will depend on your needs.
+To change your PCP, please contact Customer Service or make your PCP change online through your member account at priorityhealth.com/ideal24.
+You will find a list of PCPs to choose from on our website at priorityhealth.com/ideal24.
+If you need a hard copy of our list of PCPs, or if you need help choosing a PCP, please contact Customer Service.
+When you make a request to change your PCP, we will make the change immediately.